-- \I sometimes make the puppy cry (a lot!) - \ I sometimes have to poke the puppy 2-3 times. - \ Sometimes I think I'm under the skin but I've actually poked through to the other side of the tent I've made.
-I watch all the fluids run down the other side of the puppy, onto the floor. - \ Sometimes my poke causes blood to leak. - \ Sometimes I get air underneath the skin.
+\I sometimes make the puppy cry (a lot!)

+\I sometimes have to poke the puppy 2-3 times.
+(Always switch out needles.
+They get dull fast)

+\Sometimes I think I'm under the skin but I've actually poked through to the other side of the tent I've made.
+I watch as all the fluids run down the other side of the puppy, onto the floor.

+\Sometimes my poke causes blood to leak.

+\Sometimes I get air underneath the skin.
 Afterwards when I touch that area I hear a crackling sound.